 Courses run in the evenings, in Port Coquitlam, Squamish, the North Shore, and Vancouver.
-For registration and information for a community nearest you please contact the Family Support Centre at 604-926-0856 or email us at firstname.lastname@example.org
+For registration and information for a community nearest you please contact the Family Support Centre at 604-926-0856 or send an email to firstname.lastname@example.org

 The Family-to-Family education program is one of Pathways’s most sought-after programs, offered twice a year in three locations: West Vancouver, Vancouver, and Port Coquitlam, and once a year in Squamish.
 If you are interested in taking the course, please contact us for registration information and course dates.